 Environmental & Emission Performance

-CO reduced up to 30%
+Carbon Monoxide (CO): ↓ up to 30%

 Compatibility & Engine Performance

-Fully drop-in compatible with all diesel engines
+Fully drop-in compatible with all modern and legacy diesel engines

-No engine modifications required
+No engine modification required

-Can be blended in any ratio (XTL100, XTL50, EN 15940 compliant blends)
+Can be blended in any ratio with fossil diesel:

 Available Supply Forms